 Subsequent sessions - 50 minutes - £50

-I specialise in both long term and short term therapy.
-If after your assessment session we decide that we can work together we can discuss the timescales of therapy.
+I offer both long term and short term therapy.
+If, after your assessment session, we decide that we can work together we can discuss the timescales of therapy.
 Some clients like a short burst of therapy and access 6-8 once a week sessions.
 Other clients feel that accessing support over a longer period is what will work best for them.
 If you aren't sure we can discuss in your first session, create a plan and then review this when the time comes to make sure you are getting what you need.